-- It conflicts with the 14C data which show e-time is constant, which means buffer capacity has not changed.
+- It conflicts with the 14C data that show e-time is constant, which means buffer capacity has not changed.

-Kohler claim human emissions reduced the “buffer capacity” of the carbonate system:
+Kohler claim human emissions have reduced the “buffer capacity” of the carbonate system:

 the rise in atmospheric and oceanic carbon content goes along with an increase in the Revelle factor, a phenomenon which is already measurable.
 This implies that the oceanic uptake of anthropogenic carbon will become slower if we continue to increase anthropogenic CO2 emissions.
 This is already seen in all CHIMP5 model simulations.